agrc/gis.utah.gov/_posts/2021-06-23-choosing-right-transformation.md

 This tiny gap is caused by using the wrong transformation when working with data in projections that use different datums (most commonly NAD83 and WGS84).
 While it may not matter pragmatically, it can still cause slivers and gaps with certain geoprocessing operations.

+In addition to gaps and slivers, propagating data that haven't been properly transformed can also lead to problems working with other data down the road.
+This is especially important for local governments and others who create and distribute authoritative data.
+While a lot of GIS datasets have an inherent degree of error in them, we should make every effort we can to preserve what accuracy we have.

 ## A Brief Refresher on Spheroids, Datums, and Projections

 To understand what's going on, let's go through a [brief refresher](https://desktop.arcgis.com/en/arcmap/latest/map/projections/about-the-geoid-ellipsoid-spheroid-and-datum-and-h.htm) on the geodetic foundations that projections are built upon.
 It all starts with a ___spheroid___, a simple mathematical approximation of the earth's shape: almost, but not quite, a sphere.

 The spheroid is used to create a ___datum___, which provides a more locally accurate model of the earth's surface.
 These take into account the "lumpiness" of the earth.
 A datum can be used as it's own "projection" (really, a geographic coordinate system acting as a spatial reference) to define locations in latitude and longitude.
 Common datums include WGS84, NAD27, and NAD83.

 Side note: the fun part is that datums shift over time, so just saying "NAD83" is actually incomplete.
 Because a datum can be tied to monuments on earth, it can shift over time due to tectonics.
 We mostly skip over this fact in GIS ([unless you live on the west coast](https://www.xyht.com/surveying/links-need-seeing-to-datum-epochs-and-how-to-understand-them/), apparently), but a complete definition of a datum also includes the epoch, or the date when it was updated.
-Unfortunately, support for more detailed projections including multiple epochs in ArcGIS requires a separate download, so many pepole may not have them installed and just gloss over this detail.
-Yet another reason GIS means Get It Surveyed.
+Unfortunately, support for more detailed projections including multiple NAD83 epochs in ArcGIS requires a [separate download](https://community.esri.com/t5/coordinate-reference-systems/information-on-the-coordinate-systems-desktop-install/td-p/858838), so many people may not have them installed and just gloss over this detail.
+If the precise location matters down to the inch, you should probably be contacting a licensed surveyor.

 Using the word properly, a ___projection___ spreads this datum, this advanced model of the surface of the earth, onto a flat, two-dimensional plane.
 These are the projections we all know and love (or [hate](https://xkcd.com/977))—Robinson, Mercator, UTM, etc.